Internet-Draft Composite ML-KEM December 2024

 The wire encoding of a Composite ML-KEM public key is:

-CompositeKEMPublicKey ::= SEQUENCE SIZE (2) OF BIT STRING
+CompositeKEMPublicKey ::= BIT STRING

 Some applications may need to reconstruct the SubjectPublicKeyInfo objects corresponding to each component public key.
 Table 2 in Section 7 provides the necessary mapping between composite and their component algorithms for doing this reconstruction.
-This also motivates the design choice of SEQUENCE OF BIT STRING instead of SEQUENCE OF OCTET STRING; using BIT STRING allows for easier transcription between CompositeKEMPublicKey and SubjectPublicKeyInfo.

 When the CompositeKEMPublicKey must be provided in octet string or bit string format, the data structure is encoded as specified in Section 5.3.

 In order to maintain security properties of the composite, applications that use composite keys MUST always perform fresh key generations of both component keys and MUST NOT reuse existing key material.
-See Section 11.2 for a discussion.
+See Section 11.3 for a discussion.

 The following ASN.1 Information Object Class is defined to allow for compact definitions of each composite algorithm, leading to a smaller overall ASN.1 module.